xhep-lab/stanhf/README.md

     stanhf ./examples/example.json

 This converts, compiles and validates the example model.
 The compiled model is a cmdstan executable.
 You can run the usual Stan algorithms (HMC, optimization etc) through this executable.
+See [EXAMPLE.md](EXAMPLE.md) for a walkthrough.

 ## Differences with resepect to pyhf